Wang Zhelin: Fujian Sturgeons (2012–2021)

+NBA draft rights

+Wang was selected late in the second round of the 2016 NBA draft by the Memphis Grizzlies as the 57th pick.
+Fellow countryman Zhou Qi was selected with the 43rd pick by the Houston Rockets, the second time two Chinese prospects were selected in an NBA draft (the first time being in 2007 with Yi Jianlian and Sun Yue).
+However, Wang would not immediately join the Grizzlies, instead returning with Fujian for the following season to develop.

 On September 10, 2021, Wang's NBA draft rights were traded to the Los Angeles Lakers for Marc Gasol, a 2024 second–round pick, and cash.

-On January 3, 2022 his draft rights were moved again, to the New York Knicks, as part of a three-team deal with the Lakers and Cleveland.
+On January 3, 2022, his draft rights were moved again, this time to the New York Knicks, as part of a three-team deal with the Lakers and the Cleveland Cavaliers.

 National team career

 Wang played for the Chinese national team at the 2015 FIBA Asia Championship played in China.
 Coming off the bench, he participated in China's romp to the title and qualification for the 2016 Olympics.

-In 2018, Wang played games with 2018 NBA Summer League teams as a member of the China men's national basketball team.
-In the first game, the China men's national basketball team lost 36-56 against the Indiana Pacers.
+In 2018, Wang played unofficial practice games with 2018 NBA Summer League teams as a member of the China men's national basketball team.
+In the first game, the China men's national basketball team lost 36–56 against the Indiana Pacers.

-In the second game, Wang played against fellow Chinese national team member Houston Rockets named Zhou Qi, and the China men's national basketball team lost 66-78 against the Houston Rockets.
+In the second game, Wang played against fellow Chinese national team member Houston Rockets named Zhou Qi, and the China men's national basketball team lost 66–78 against the Houston Rockets.

-In the third game, Wang scored three points and the China men's national basketball team lost 72-73 against the Sacramento Kings.
+In the third game, Wang scored three points and the China men's national basketball team lost 72–73 against the Sacramento Kings.

-In the fourth game, the China men's national basketball team earned their first win of the summer, a 68-42 triumph over the Washington Wizards.
+In the fourth game, the China men's national basketball team earned their first win of the summer, a 68–42 triumph over the Washington Wizards.
 Wang did not play in this game due to illness.

 In the last game of the series, China won 66–62 against the Detroit Pistons.

 In August 2018, he played for China at the Asian Games.
-In the first game, China won 82-80, and Wang scored 13 points.
+In the first game, China won 82–80, and Wang scored 13 points.
 In the end, he helped China win the 2018 Asian Games.

 Wang was included in China's squad for the 2023 FIBA Basketball World Cup qualification.